mzytnicki/get_unmapped/README.md

 Using bash, you can still use a BAM file, and a compressed FASTQ file, using the following command:

     ./get_unmapped <( samtools view file.bam ) <( zcat file.fastq.gz ) > file_unmapped.fastq

+## What `get_unmapped` does

+This tools only retrieves the FASTQ sequences that are not present in the SAM file.

+Specifically, if a read can be mapped several times, `srnaMapper` will output this read, but it will flag it as unmapped.
+This tool, `get_unmapped`, will not retrieve these reads.